VitoVan/calm/docs/installation.md

 - macOS
   1. Open the downloaded DMG file

-  2. Drage the .app to the Applications folder
+  2. Drag the .app to the Applications folder

+  3. Trust me and de-quarantine Calm.app

+      ```bash
+      xattr -d com.apple.quarantine /Applications/Calm.app
+      ```

-  3. Eject the DMG and run Calm.app
+  4. Eject the DMG and run Calm.app

      **It may take a while** for the first run.

-     > On macOS, it's very likely the system will stop you from running the software, since it's not verified by Apple.
-If you have problem to run it, please check [this](https://support.apple.com/HT202491).

-  4. Add command `calm` to the PATH environment
+  5. Add command `calm` to the PATH environment

       ```bash
       echo 'export PATH="/Applications/Calm.app/Contents/MacOS/:$PATH"'>> ~/.bashrc